US lacks Latino historical sites and landmarks, scholars say

 The site marks where Union soldiers beat back the advancing Confederate Army, ending the battle for the West during the Civil War.
 Hispanic soldiers played a key role in that fight.

 Arellanes wants state lawmakers to dedicate around $5 million to revamp the site.
-The Pecos National Historical Park officials give tours of the battlefield but reservations often have to be made years in advance.
+The Pecos National Historical Park officials give tours of the battlefield, but reservations often have to be made weeks in advance.

 Arellanes also thinks New Mexico should preserve the birthplace of United Farm Worker co-founder Dolores Huerta, who was born in northern mining town Dawson.
 The ghost town is surrounded by a gated fence and is not open to the public.

-Note: This story has been corrected to say that reservations to visit the Pecos National Historical Park battlefield have to be made weeks in advance.
-This story has been corrected to say that reservations to visit the Pecos National Historical Park battlefield have to be made weeks in advance.